Conveyancing

 What do I need to do?

-The ATO says they could take up to 28 days to produce a certificate, so you should apply for the clearance certificate before or as soon as possible after you have a contract in place.
-The certificate is valid for up to 12 months so can be used for any sale during that period.
+The ATO says they could take up to 28 days to produce a certificate, so you should apply for the clearance certificate before or as soon as possible after exchange.
+The certificate is valid for up to 12 months and can be used for any sale during that period.

 Subdividing land for sale